 the Fort Wayne Police (260-427-1222) do a welfare check.

-Hopefully this will prevent someone from killing me and then living off my
+Hopefully this will prevent someone from living off my Social Security

 By working up to 3 jobs at a time (security, customer relations, manufacturing, etc.) I paid off a total of over $70,000 debt from my failed business (printmaking services for artists — it turns out artists don't have much money… who knew?), I found that if I was judicious, I could get a mortgage on a small house in the midwest and live on only my military retirement income.
 So I left the rat race.
 The generosity of the people of the United States grants me monthly an amount of money which, carefully spent, permits me a gracious retirement.
 Currently I act as a conduit through which the federal government supports the local economy because my military retirement pay (primarily) ends up with local business (think of me as a federal economic stimulus, or a way for local businesses to get some of their federal taxes returned to them).
 I am the steward of a 75 year old house and 40 year old truck, which I maintain in working order for posterity — or, perhaps, the bulldozer.
 My particular DNA sequence will die with me; but I have siblings and cousins on two continents, so my contribution to the gene pool is, in effect, neutral.
 I do give quite a bit of money to charity (and deduct none of it from my income taxes).
 Having been active in the Lions Club, I am now active only in The American Legion, however I will in these years volunteer more fully in service to the local community.
 To conclude; with all those things in mind, I am aware of serving various purposes, but they are not ones that others could not fulfill just as well; so I'm not going to hang around any longer than necessary. … Just letting you know where I stand. …..Oh, and if at all possible, I want to die with my boots on.

 Note to medical practitioners: